 Thermal conductivity of pure epoxy

 Measurements are carried out on a Ø 13.83 ± 0.02 mm × 3.40 ± 0.01 mm thick pure epoxy sample, at p = 5 10-9 mbar.
 Figure 5 shows results obtained for power ratings of 61, 122, and 244 mW.
-Using (2) and correcting for the serial temperature difference across the brass layers, we calculate the thermal conductivity for the pure epoxy sample of 0.168 W m-1 K-1 with a standard deviation of 0.003 W m-1 K-1.
+Using (2) and correcting for the serial temperature difference across the brass layers, we calculate the thermal conductivity for the pure epoxy sample of 0.168 W m-1 K-1.
+We determine that the average <σk> of the uncertainties obtained for each measurement of thermal conductivity considering the error on the measured dimensions and the accuracies of the sensors and source/meter devices is 0.031 W m-1 K-1.

+We can notice here that the individual measurement uncertainty decreases with increasing power ratings, i.e. 0.05, 0.027 and 0.015 W m-1 K-1 respectively for 61, 122 and 244 mW because of the decreasing contribution of the temperature measurement uncertainty in the error propagation of formula (2).
+In addition, we see that the standard deviation, i. e. σ(k61mW, k122mW, k244mW) = 0.004 W m-1 K-1, is well below <σk>.

 Thermal conductivity of xerogel-epoxy composites

 Thermal conductivity is calculated from measurements carried out on epoxy-xerogel composite samples C1, C2 and C3 having various xerogel content percentages (see Table II).
 The measurements are carried out at 7 10-9 mbar for three values of the generated heating power, i. e.
-61, 122, and 244 mW and the obtained average values are shown in Fig. 6 with the value obtained for the pure epoxy sample.
+61, 122, and 244 mW and the obtained average values with their respective average measurement uncertainties are shown in Fig. 6 with the value obtained for the pure epoxy sample.